Sustainable Woodland Management AIM L3

 Social Forestry comprises of health and well-being programmes run in a woodland setting, often involving woodland management tasks or woodland craft activities.
 Programmes are designed to build self-confidence, self-esteem, and social interaction, whilst connecting with nature.

 There is a robust and extensive body of research that suggests spending time in nature improves physical and mental wellbeing and decreases mortality.
 Research regarding Social Forestry projects run by Coed Lleol (Small Woods Wales) have shown two predominant benefits.
 Firstly, an improvement in positive relationships via social contact, thus decreasing isolation.
-Secondly, an improvement in perceived physical and mental wellbeing from time spent in nature doing physical activities (check our our Success Stories!).
+Secondly, an improvement in perceived physical and mental wellbeing from time spent in nature doing physical activities (check out our Case Studies!).

 Feedback from Coed Lleol (Small Woods Wales) Social Forestry session participants includes: